Alex Jones ordered to pay more than $4m compensatory damages to Sandy Hook family

 “This is not your show,” Judge Maya Guerra Gamble told Jones.
 “Your beliefs do not make something true.
 You are under oath.”

-And during his testimony, he finally admitted that the massacre was “100 per cent real.”
+And during his testimony, he finally admitted that the massacre was “100 per cent real”.

 “Especially since I’ve met the parents.
 It’s 100 per cent real,” Jones said.